MSGinside/UreterStoneYolo/README.md

 Redistribution, integration into commercial software, or deployment as a cloud/web service requires a commercial license from Ultralytics.
 See: https://ultralytics.com/license

+---

-🧾 Acknowledgments
+## 🧾 Acknowledgments

-We gratefully acknowledge the contribution of the Radiology AI Research Group at Seoul St. Mary's Hospital for support and feedback throughout this study.
+We gratefully acknowledge the contribution of the Department of Radiology at Seoul St. Mary's Hospital for support and feedback throughout this study.

+---

-🩻 Contact
+## 🩻 Contact

 For questions, collaborations, or dataset/model access requests, please contact: